 10) Little Wolf

 This coffee roaster has a visual identity that pops with personality.
 Inspired by its animal-centric name, the site features a whimsical illustrated wolf and a clean blue-and-white palette.
-Everything from its merch to its cups uses the hand-drawn wolf motif, creating an economic and immediately recognizable identity.
+Everything from its merch to its cups uses the hand-drawn wolf motif, presenting a simple, signature visual identity.

 11) January Moon